kudobuilder/kudo.dev/content/blog/blog-2019-12-06-mesos-to-kudo.md

 ## KUDO

 Now we can talk KUDO.
-KUDO is about creating CRD on the fly based on information passed to it or Dynamic CRD.
+KUDO is about creating CRDs on the fly based on information passed to it or Dynamic CRD.
 It is about being 1 operator for a number of operator configurations.

 From the [KUDO Website](https://kudo.dev/) it is worth looking at the [comparison guide](https://kudo.dev/docs/comparison/#comparison_table).

 The [KUDO project](https://github.com/kudobuilder/kudo) is written in Go.
 It was initially created using kubebuilder.
 It also contains the CLI code.
 CI service is by circleci.
 All artifacts can be built (if all prerequisites are met) with the Makefile.
 Releases [as outlined](https://github.com/kudobuilder/kudo/blob/master/RELEASE.md) are released with [goreleaser](https://goreleaser.com/).

 Example operators on in the [operator GH project](https://github.com/kudobuilder/operators).